doughty-liam/doughty-liam/README.md

-- 👋 Hi, I’m Liam Doughty
+Hi, i'm Liam

-- 👀 I’m interested in front end web development and creating efficient data structures in C.

-- 🌱 I’m currently learning HTML, CSS and Javascript through self taught examples and applications.
-I am also enrolled in the engineering program at the University of Guelph in Ontario CAN.
-- 💞️ I’m looking to collaborate on anything!
-I am extremely interested in developing my programming skills and learning new things in any way I can.
-I am currently looking for summer employment in Canada for the months of May-August 2023 and am eager to gain important insight into the process of developing industry level code.

-- 📫 I can be reached by email at 'liamdoughty5@gmail.com'.
+I am currently pursuing an Undergraduate degree at the University of Guelph in the Engineering Systems and Computing program.
+I am interested in C and Python development but have never turned down an opportunity to learn a new programming language or tackle a challening new concept!

+I am looking for a summer internship to enhance my skills and knowledge of data science/analytics, machine learning, and the SDLC through hands-on work within a multi-disciplinary team.

+For examples of my most recent work on neural network's, please see my _discord_ repository or contact me directly here: liamdoughty5@gmail.com.

 <!---
 doughty-liam/doughty-liam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.